Bringing in the right candidate can help you achieve the next level in your business, find a suitable successor – or both

 - Someone who knows the industry but is not strong at generating their own leads could be a valuable asset to a team that has more leads than they can manage.
-The associate advisor can follow up with leads and close the sale while providing a high level of service.
+The associate financial professional can follow up with leads and close the sale while providing a high level of service.

 - Candidates with no industry knowledge may be better suited for a sales assistant role where they learn your brand and philosophy while learning the industry.

 At the time, Fries was participating in a coaching program at her broker-dealer, Securities America.
 She gained insight from Burkhard, a certified masters coach, on what to look for.
 Moving forward with a theme of “come grow with us,” they received many applicants from the ad they placed.
-The associate advisor they selected answered the ad on a local news station’s job site.
+The associate they selected answered the ad on a local news station’s job site.

 Fries was deliberate in her recruiting, addressing many common concerns faced while evaluating candidates to ensure they would be a good fit to join her practice and integrate well into the group.
-Although her goal was originally to consider two new associate advisors, only one candidate possessed the skill set and demeanor for her team.
+Although her goal was originally to consider two new associate financial professionals, only one candidate possessed the skill set and demeanor for her team.